Many people can use the perfect instrument, but only a few can design and create one to be used by the many.

 - Providing support to engineers and product managers in applying machine learning in the company’s products

-It should also be pointed out that there are several categories of machine learning engineers.
+It should also be pointed out that there are several categories of machine learning engineer.
 There’s the software engineer, who specializes in computer science fundamentals and programming, and software engineering and system design; the applied machine learning engineer, who focuses on computer science fundamentals and programming, which covers the application of machine learning algorithms and libraries; and finally the core machine learning engineer, who masters computer science fundamentals and programming and is responsible for the application of machine learning algorithms and libraries, data modeling, and evaluation.

-A Career in Machine Learning
+Prerequisites for a Career in Machine Learning

 For individuals considering a career in machine learning, it’s important to understand the prerequisite knowledge and experience that will make entry into this field more accessible.
 It is a field that can be entered by anyone, but your starting point will weigh heavily on which path to learning you’ll find most useful.

-To step into a career in machine learning, you’ll want to take a certification course that guides you through fundamental technical areas like classical machine learning, deep learning, and reinforcement learning, along with the more complex mathematical and statistical concepts that are used regularly within the field.
-Someone moving towards this career without a basic understanding of these fundamentals will have a more challenging time and should consider acquiring this knowledge first before participating in a certification course.
+To move into a career in machine learning, you’ll want to take a certification course that guides you through fundamental technical areas like classical machine learning, deep learning, and reinforcement learning, along with the more complex mathematical and statistical concepts that are used regularly within the field.
+Someone moving towards this career without a basic understanding of these fundamentals will have a more challenging time and should consider acquiring this knowledge first before participating in a certification program.

-Machine learning certification courses are ideal for software engineers, data scientists, statisticians, domain experts, and those with a depth of knowledge in statistical fundamentals and advanced mathematics that includes an understanding of algorithms.
+Machine learning certification programs are ideal for software engineers, data scientists, statisticians, domain experts, and those with a depth of knowledge in statistical fundamentals and advanced mathematics that includes an understanding of algorithms.
 When you work in this domain, you’ll spend a lot of time working with algorithms and massive amounts of data.
 A comfort level with these disciplines is beneficial for success in a machine learning career.

 Some basic prerequisites for learning machine learning include: